 Thank you to Kreg for sponsoring this DIY tool organizer!
 All opinions are entirely my own.
 This post also contains affiliate links, but nothing that I wouldn’t recommend wholeheartedly.
 Read my full disclosure here.

 It’s no secret that we love our Kreg tools and accessories.
 But things have gotten a little messy in our workshop.
-We needed a place to organize and store our Kreg tools and what better place than at the bottom of our Kreg tool stand?
+We needed a place to organize and store our Kreg tools, and what better place than at the bottom of our Kreg tool stand?

-Kreg Tool Stand: Before Building Tool Organizer
+Before Pictures: Kreg Tool Stand Before Installing a DIY Tool Organizer

 We love our Kreg tool stand (also known as the router table stand) that we have our clamp table mounted to.
 As the name suggests, you can also use the tool stand to mount a router.